Nabin0224/Product-Listing-Page/README.md

-# Product Listing Page - MERN Internship Project
+# Product Listing Page -

 ## Overview
-This project is a **Product Listing Page** built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is a **Product Listing Page** built using the React.
-The app demonstrates the ability to fetch, display, and manage products using React on the frontend, Node.js + Express on the backend, and MongoDB for data storage.
+The app demonstrates the ability to fetch, display, and manage products using React.

-This project was submitted as part of the **Full Stack MERN Internship assignment** at Nepasys Pvt Ltd.

 ---

 ## Features
-- Display a list of products with images, prices, and descriptions
+- Display a list of products with images, price and description
 - Add products to a cart
 - Remove products from the cart
 - Persistent cart using local storage (frontend-only implementation)
 - Responsive design with Tailwind CSS
 - Routing using React Router with correct GitHub Pages support
+- Light and Dark mode
+- Infinite Scrolling

 ---

 ## Tech Stack
 - **Frontend:** React.js, Tailwind CSS, React Router, Vite
-- **Backend:** Node.js, Express.js
-- **Database:** MongoDB
-- **Deployment:** GitHub Pages (frontend), optional backend hosted separately
+- **Deployment:** GitHub Pages

+---

+## Folder Structure

+├─ Product-Listing-Page/
+│   ├─ src/
+│   │   ├─ components/
+│   │   ├─ pages/
+│   │   ├─ App.jsx
+│   │   └─ main.jsx
+│   ├─ public/
+│   └─ vite.config.js
+├─ .gitignore
+├─ package.json
+├─ README.md
+└─ dist/

 ---